evimarp/simple_stats/README.md

 ```
 With this `stats` objects, you can invoke methods to query stats.

-**Important: You can only query stats from numbers that have already been added.**
+**Important: You can only query stats from numbers that are small positive integer up to 1000 included.**
 #### Query: Less than
 To know how many items are less than a specific number.
 ```pydocstring